alastairtree/FileInfoCollector/readme.md

 **Advanced use with stop/resume**

-For stop resume to work (or just to force the output directory) you must tell FileInfoCollector where the working directory is to be located, so that the existing fileList.txt file cvan be read, if it exists
+For stop resume to work (or just to force the output directory) you must tell FileInfoCollector where the working directory is to be located, so that the existing fileList.txt file can be read, if it exists

     FileInfoCollector.exe c:\folder_to_analyse\ c:\output_folder\